Rams move into tie for NFC West lead, beat Cardinals 38-28

-GLENDALE, Ariz.
-(AP) — Jared Goff threw for 351 yards, Darrell Henderson ran for a crucial 38-yard touchdown and the Los Angeles Rams moved into a tie for the NFC West lead with a 38-28 win over the Arizona Cardinals on Sunday.
+The Rams’ fifth-year quarterback bounced back from last week’s tough outing with one of his best games of the season, completing 37 of 47 passes for 351 yards and a touchdown in a 38-28 win over the Arizona Cardinals on Sunday.

+“I responded exactly how I expected to,” Goff said.
+“I have been through a lot of bad things in my football career before and I have consistently responded and this was no different.
+I just had to keep my head down and keep working.”

-The Rams (8-4) have won three of four and are tied with the Seahawks, who lost to the New York Giants 17-12.
+Los Angeles (8-4) has won three of four and is tied for the division lead with the Seahawks, who lost to the New York Giants 17-12.

-Los Angeles had a 24-14 lead early in the fourth and looked like it was going to pull away until Nsimba Webster fumbled on a punt return.
+The Rams had a 24-14 lead early in the fourth and looked like they were going to pull away until Nsimba Webster fumbled on a punt return.
 The Cardinals recovered at the LA 15-yard line and quickly turned the mistake into a touchdown on Kenyan Drake’s 4-yard run that pulled Arizona within 24-21.

-The Rams responded on their next drive, moving quickly downfield.
-Henderson sliced through Arizona’s defense untouched for the 38-yard score that pushed it to 31-21.
+Los Angeles responded on its next drive, and the offense quickly moved downfield.
+Darrell Henderson sliced through Arizona’s defense untouched for a 38-yard TD run that pushed it to 31-21.
+Goff was steady in the fourth, just as he was throughout the game, making big throws and avoiding mistakes.

+Rams coach Sean McVay was critical of Goff after he threw two interceptions in a 23-20 loss to the 49ers last weekend, but he never lost confidence in his quarterback.
+For his part, Goff took his coach’s comments in stride, saying he was “a big boy” and that McVay was correct.

+Instead of getting mad, Goff got better.
+McVay had nothing but praise on Sunday.

 The Cardinals (6-6) have lost three straight and four of their past five.
 Second-year Arizona quarterback Kyler Murray had an inconsistent game, completing 21 of 39 passes for 173 yards and three touchdowns.
 He also lost a fumble midway through the fourth and threw a pick-6 to LA’s Troy Hill, who ran it back 35 yards for a 38-21 lead.